jcaraway-na/kickstarter-analysis/README.md

 #### In Summary 1.1:

+> Take into consideration the peaks pointed out by the yellow arrows...

 We can also peer into total number of backers per month.
 Taking a closer look at the "Total Backers per Month" chart, the data for May and October reviels "peak backer traffic".
 We notice that this correlates very well vs the May and October months from the "Theater Outcomes Based on Launch Date" chart.
-Indicating that you could launch a very conservative and successful campain in late August in order to catch the "LIVE" exposer time for the months of September & October.
+Indicating that you could possibly launch a very conservative campaign in late August in order to catch the "LIVE" exposer time for the months of September & October; October being the peak backer traffic period.

 ## DELIVERABLE 2